tc39/proposal-signals/README.md

 // Something which may read a signal
 // (Computed or Effect signal) interface SignalSink {
-    // Returns ordered list of all signals which introspectSources(): Signal[];
+    // Returns ordered list of all signals which this one referenced
+    // during the last time it was evaluated introspectSources(): Signal[];
 }